Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Background and related work

 The 1D quantum convolution proposed in \cite{mayra} takes the approach presented in \cite{henderson}, but with the difference that is adapted to one dimension, and the quantum layer is trainable.
-Instead of employing element-wise matrix multiplication as in the classical convolution, the 1D quantum convolution processes subsections of one-dimensional signals using a Variational Quantum Circuit (VQC) to generate a feature map.
-This VQC takes a sliding window of the input tensor, encoding the considered part into an initialized quantum state.
-A parameterized quantum circuit, represented by the unitary transformation $W(\boldsymbol{\theta})$ is applied.
-The trainable parameter $\boldsymbol{\theta}$ is determined during training.
+Instead of employing element-wise matrix multiplication as in the classical convolution, the 1D quantum convolution processes subsections of one-dimensional signals using a VQC, with the structure presented in Figure \ref{vqc}, to generate a feature map.
+The schema of the 1D Quantum Convolution proposed in \cite{mayra} is depicted in Figure \ref{1Dquanvolution}.
+It takes as input a sliding window of size $k$ of a sequence of size $s$.
+This input is encoded in the quantum circuit.
+After this, a the trainable part of the VQC is applied.
 Subsequently, information is decoded through measurements on all qubits, yielding real-number outputs (Eq. \ref{Eq. measurement}).
-Quantum measurements on each qubit result in individual output channels, with the number of output feature maps corresponding to the number of qubits.
-The schema of the 1D Quantum Convolution proposed in \cite{mayra} is depicted in Fig. \ref{1Dquanvolution}.\\
+This output is a matrix with dimensions $(n,o)$, with $o=(s+2+p-k)/r+1$, with $p$ the padding and $r$ the stride.
+Details on the specific architecture, number of qubits and classical layers utilized in this work are discussed in Section 3. \\

-As the outputs of the 1D quantum convolution consist of real component vectors, this quantum layer can be effortlessly incorporated into diverse architectures, whether quantum or classical.
+As the outputs of the 1D quantum convolution consist of real component vectors, this quantum layer can be incorporated into diverse architectures, whether quantum or classical.
 In a study by \cite{mayra}, a hybrid approach is explored by integrating a 1D quantum convolution with a classical 1D convolution and linear layers.
 The model's performance is benchmarked against a purely classical counterpart, resulting in superior metrics for the hybrid configuration.
 In contrast, our focus in this work is to assess and compare the capabilities of different quantum architectures in achieving optimal outcomes.
-In this work, 1D quantum convolution is applied to the problem of time series forecasting: multiple points are encoded into the quantum circuit to predict the next one. \\
+In this work, 1D quantum convolution is applied to the problem of time series forecasting: Multiple points are encoded into the quantum circuit to predict the next one.
+A deeper explanation about the complete model is presented in Section 3. \\